-At the Book Cellar, Walt’s nerves were somewhat calmed by his wife Sue Franklin at his side, writing down the names of those wanting their books personalized.
+At Guild Books, Walt’s nerves were somewhat calmed by his wife Sue Franklin at his side, writing down the names of those wanting their books personalized.
 She handed each book and the slip of paper to Walt, who made clumsy small talk and closed the book to reveal its title: Kill Fee.
 Sabir was very much in his thoughts when he was writing the book.
 Going for the quick fix is a big waste of limited time.

 Next in line was a well-dressed black man and when Sue asked his name, he said, “this cracker knows who I am!”
 It was Tondric, who got a fellowship to go to Northwestern to study journalism.
 “I taught Tondric, by example, what not to do,” Walt announced, to big laughs.
 That ain’t funny, Tondric said, that’s the truth.
 (He’s in the book, as “Chino.”)